-David Agruss has taught courses on 19th- and 20th -century British literature, colonialism, imperialism, race, gender, and sexuality; Victorian adventure fiction, travel literature, science fiction, and dinosaur novels; white masculinity in U.S. popular culture; archival research in gender and sexuality; postcolonial theory and queer theory; and literary theory and criticism.
+David Agruss has taught courses on nineteenth-, twentieth-, and twenty-first-century British literature, colonialism, imperialism, postcolonialism, race, gender, and sexuality; Victorian adventure fiction, travel literature, science fiction, and dinosaur novels; white masculinity in U.S. popular culture; archival research in gender and sexuality; gender and sexuality studies, postcolonial studies, queer theory, and animal studies; and literary theory and criticism.

 Before coming to Arizona State University, he taught in the English Department at Montana State University; in the Women’s, Gender, and Sexuality Studies Program and in the Department of Comparative Literature at Yale University; and in the Departments of Comparative Literature and Romance Studies at Cornell University.